floatrx/mern-blog/README.md

 # Mongoose-express with client app (React)
-A simple express server with mongoose and dotenv with typescript and a client app (React) to manage the data.
+A simple express server with mongoose (ODM) with typescript and a client app (Vite/React) to manage the blog posts and other data.

 Demo https://blog.floatrx.net/

 > [!NOTE]
-> I see no point in further developing this project, as its main purpose is to demonstrate the functionality of MongoDB (using Mongoose ORM) and the Express server (Node.js).
+> I see no point in further improving this project, as its main purpose is to demonstrate the functionality of MongoDB (using Mongoose ODM) with Express server (Node.js).
-> The client-side part of the application was created for demonstration purposes.
+> The client-side part of the single page application was created just for demonstration.
-> The best option for a blog would be to use Next.js.
+> The best option for a seo-optimized blog would be to use Next.js.
 > Consequently, the need for Express disappears, as Next.js is a full-stack framework.

 ## Pre-requisites